jenniferpham/Tech-Interview-Cheat-Sheet/frontend.md

         const Home = React.lazy(() => import("./components/Home"));
         const About = React.lazy(() => import("./components/About"));
         ```
-- Determine mobile device on React
+- Detect if user is on mobile device on React
     - check the `User-Agent` request header of the navigator -> not reliable and can be spoofed or change in future versions of browsers
     - `Navigator.maxTouchPoints`:  read-only property of the Navigator interface returns the maximum number of simultaneous touch contact points are supported by the current device -> used to detect if device has touch screen or not
 ```